kkemple/kurtiskemple.com/core-ip-docs/information-physics-theory.md

 ## Consciousness as Information Navigation Mechanism

-Consciousness evolved as a specialized boundary information processing system within the cosmic framework established by the collision of infinite information surfaces.
+Consciousness evolved as a specialized boundary information processing system within the cosmic framework established by the CDE.
 This evolution represents a fundamental breakthrough in how organized systems can navigate the entropic constraints and systemic boundaries that define existence within the cosmic mixing process.

 ### The Navigation Toolkit